arbal/starred/README.md

 ## Haskell

+- [cardano-node](https://github.com/input-output-hk/cardano-node) - The core component that is used to participate in a Cardano decentralised blockchain.
 - [espial](https://github.com/jonschoning/espial) - Espial is an open-source, web-based bookmarking server.
 - [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents
 - [purescript](https://github.com/purescript/purescript) - A strongly-typed language that compiles to JavaScript